 - Closed all State holidays

-The museum is in downtown Elizabeth City across from Waterfront Park on the Pasquotank River at 501 South Water Street.
+The museum is located in downtown Elizabeth City across from Waterfront Park on the Pasquotank River at 501 South Water Street.

 Wheelchairs for interior use are available free of charge.
-Please speak with our reception staff to use a wheelchair.
+Please speak with our reception staff about using a wheelchair.